bishalk21/CodingPractice/react-js-zero-to-hero/chapter-03-laying-the-foundation/README.md

 JSX is a syntax extension to JavaScript.
 It is used with React to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

+## Super Power of jsx:

+JSX makes it easier to write or add HTML in React.
+JSX can easily convert HTML tags to react elements.
+It is faster than regular JavaScript.
+JSX allows us to put HTML elements in DOM without using appendChild() or createElement() method.

 ### Is JSX html inside JavaScript?

 ```js